Vitamin Deficiency Causes

 Common Vitamin Deficiencies and How They Affect Your Health

 Each vitamin has a different role to keep your body functioning properly.
-Some vitamins keep your nerves healthy, some help preventing infections, some help your blood clot, while others help your body get energy from food.
+Some vitamins keep your nerves healthy, some help prevents infections, some help your blood clot, while others help your body get energy from food.
 Listed below are common vitamin deficiencies and their effect on health.

 Effect on Health